sfbrigade/data-covid19-sfbayarea/README.md

     ```

 - `--output` specifies a directory to write to instead of your terminal’s STDOUT.
 Each county and `--format` combination will create a separate file in the directory.
 If the directory does not exist, it will be created.

+## Using Docker

+As an alternative to installing and running the tools normally, you can use [Docker](https://www.docker.com/) to install and run them.
+This is especially helpful on Windows, where setting up Selenium and other Linux tools the scraper can be complicated.

+1. Download and install Docker from https://www.docker.com/ (You’ll probably need to create a Docker account as well if you don’t already have one.)

+2. Now run [any of the tools](#running-the-scraper) by adding their command after `./run_docker.sh`.
+For example, to run the news scraper:

+    ```sh
+    $ ./run_docker.sh python scraper_data.py
+    ```

+    Under the hood, this builds the Docker container and then runs the specified command in it.

+    Docker acts kind of like a virtual machine, and you can also simply get yourself a command prompt inside the docker container by running `./run_docker.sh` with no arguments:

+    ```sh
+    $ ./run_docker.sh
+    # This will output information about the build, and then give you a
+    # command prompt:
+    root@ca87fa64d822:/app#

+    # You can now run commands like the data scraper as normal from the prompt:
+    root@ca87fa64d822:/app# python scraper_data.py
+    root@ca87fa64d822:/app# python scraper_news.py
+    ```

 ## Data Models